entegral/gobox/dynamo/README.md

 ### Key Methods of `Row`

-- `Keys(gsi int) (partitionKey, sortKey string, err error)`: Intended to return keys for a Global Secondary Index (GSI).
+- `Keys(gsi int) (partitionKey, sortKey string, err error)`: Intended to return keys for the Composite Key (gsi0) or a Global Secondary Index (GSI).
 This method should be implemented in the parent struct.
+If undefined, the default behavior will assign a random UUID to the Pk and "row" as the sk.
 - `Type() string`: Returns the record's type, defaulting to "dilink" or the value of `UnmarshalledType`.
-- `MaxShard() int`: Checks if the record type matches the specified type `t`.
+- `MaxShard() int`: Every item written is also sharded on a special index.
+For types that are frequently written, this method may need to return an integer greater than the default of 100.
 - `TableName(ctx context.Context) string`: Retrieves the DynamoDB table name, defaulting to the "TABLENAME" environment variable.

 These methods become part of the parent struct due to Go's embedded struct behavior, allowing for overriding in the parent struct.